Frequently asked questions

 Will this report become a part of the student's educational record?

 Every effort is made to keep information provided to the Student Intervention Team confidential.
 The information does not become a part of the student's academic record.
-In order to discuss your particular student's case, you should contact the Student Intervention Team chair, Dean of Students, Kimberly Thomas, 775-682-6846 or email@example.com.
-If the Dean of Students is not available, contact the Associate Vice President, Romando Nash at (775) 784-1471 or firstname.lastname@example.org.
+In order to discuss your particular student's case, you should contact the Student Intervention Team chair, Dean of Students, Leilani Kupo, by phone at (775) 682-6846 or via email at firstname.lastname@example.org.
+If the Dean of Students is not available, contact the Associate Vice President, Romando Nash by phone at (775) 784-1471 or email at email@example.com.
 If you are concerned about your safety, or the safety of others, contact 911.

 Who can I contact with general questions?